Let it Snow (But Don’t Let it Stay): Tips for Managing Cold Weather at Your Lake House

 Photo courtesy of LakeIce.

-To remedy this, Elsenbach suggests using a snowblower, as well as ice melt and salt to remove heavy snow from your lake house.
+To remedy this, Elsenbach suggests using a snowblower, ice melt, and salt to remove heavy snow from your lake house.
 You may also want to invest in a dock de-icer.
-First designed to allow you to store your boat in water during the winter months, you can use de-icers for a variety of outdoor snow maintenance tasks at your lake house.
+First designed to allow you to store your boat in water during the winter months, you can use de-icers for various outdoor snow maintenance tasks at your lake house.
 Be sure not to forget about your patio furniture too!
 Especially when it comes to outdoor cushions, these pieces can be sensitive to the snow.
 Make sure to clean and dry them, and either store them inside or cover them with a tarp for protection.

 Indoor Dilemmas